Dr Sarah Brown

-I am currently part of a team from the School of Law at the University of Leeds in a research project looking at 'Boosting growth through strengthening investor and creditor protection in China: How China can learn from the UK experience.'
+I have been part of a team from the School of Law at the University of Leeds in a research project looking at 'Boosting growth through strengthening investor and creditor protection in China: How China can learn from the UK experience.'
 The project is in collaboration with the Management School at the University of Wuhan and is funded by the UK’s Economic and Social Research Council (ESRC) under its flagship Global Challenges Research Fund.
 The principal research objective is to address whether and how growth in China can be sustained through development and reform of the financial and legal system taking into account both the historical experience in the UK and the interaction between the formal legal environment and less formal behavioural norms.

 I was also part of the project team of a European Commission contracted Study on Substantive Insolvency Law.
 The project team was also made up of colleagues Gerard McCormack, Andrew Keay and Judith Dahlgreen from the University of Leeds.
 The team has now completed the Study which collected, evaluated and analysed insolvency law data provided by a team of national reporters in the 28 EU Member States.
 We identified areas where disparities in national laws produce problems that have impacts outside national boundaries: creating an environment that tries to avert business and personal economic failure but severely sanctions conduct that constitutes an abuse of the fundamental freedoms underpinning the EU legal order.
 This study will enhance the knowledge base of the Commission and set the scene for possible future initiatives by the Commission in the field of insolvency law.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - City and Guilds Certificate in Adult Education